 Most travellers experience Quebec through Montreal or Quebec City.
 But away from the city lights and the cruise ships, the province that was 'born under the lily and grew up under the rose' offers a rugged destination that's as curious as it is compelling.
-Max Anderson offers 10 reasons why Canada's French-speaking province might just surprise you…
+Here are 10 reasons why Canada's French-speaking province might just surprise you…

 1. IT'S QUIRKY